I Got TikTok's 'Bangs With Benefits' & It's Much Cooler Than A Curtain Fringe

 Advertisement

-I applied the OWAY Smoothing Fluid, $71.45, to damp hair before rough drying it, and then I used the round brush tool on my Dyson Airwrap, $799, on medium-thick sections of hair.
+I applied the OWAY Smoothing Fluid, £36, to damp hair before rough drying it, and then I used the round brush tool on my Dyson Airwrap, £479.99, on medium-thick sections of hair.
+[Beauty editor's note: an affordable alternative is the BaByliss Flawless Volume Hot Air Styler, £35].
 I had been put off from using the round brush for months because of how bulky my hair was around my face, but 'bangs with benefits' have fixed that problem.

 @manesbymell Reply to @mackenzie.drs #BangsWithBenefits hair cutting tips on #CurlyHair ! ib @Caroline Stahl #bangcut #curlybangs #fringe ♬ original sound - Your Mane Girl Mell